The Betrayal (1957 film): Critical reception

 The Monthly Film Bulletin wrote: "There is a promising theme for a Hitchcock thriller here; but no Hitchcock to make it.
 The result is that there is some rather violent and evident wrenching of the plot to involve the blind man in tight corners and then to extricate him again.
 The only really interesting point – whether McCall will forgo his revenge when he catches up with Bartel – is muffed by the entry of the police."

+Picturegoer wrote: "An involved but believable thriller with convincing acting by Friend and Diana Decker, as a model.
+It sews up a neat line in fashion and thrills."

+Picture Show wrote: "Intriguing romantic melodrama of a Canadian blinded during the war in a prison camp by the treachery of a fellow inmate and who is now determined to have his revenge.
+Philip Friend is excellent as the blind man and is ably supported by delightful Diana Decker as an attractive model who helps him succeed in his quest."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Almost believable thriller doesn't quite make it."